abaya7721/JavaConsoleAppInventoryManager/README.md

 	addProduct (String name, BigDecimal price, int quantity) Create a new Product instance.
-Set new product values as the Console inputs through readInt() and readString().
+Set new product values suing the console inputs through readInt() and readString().
-Scanner handles value validations. productRepository.save(new Product)
+Scanner handles value validations.
+productRepository.save(new Product)

 	viewProducts()
-All products are displayed using the findAll method in productRepository.
+All products are displayed using the findAll() method in productRepository.
 The result is saved into a list of products.
 A for loop will go through each product to display each record on a new line.
 This will be formatted with a header.

 	searchProduct()
 readString to enter ProductId or ProductName